n1ck007/AeroTech-Drone-Project-Thorin/README.md

 - Data Flow Analysis: Eli & Obadah
 - Security Categorization: Nick & Betim

+### Definition of Done ###
+Each team’s task should produce a PR with the fully complete, ready to compile and ship, latex code.
+If the PR review produces any issues, they should be fixed.
+Once the PR passes review that team’s task is officially completed.

 ## Project Configuration ##
 ### Install LaTeX ###
 Install the full latex library of packages.